thisMatter.comMoneyBondsBonds TypesCorporate

 High-Yield Bonds

-High-yield bonds, often called junk bonds, pay a higher interest rate than investment-grade bonds that usually reflects their lower credit rating and their greater risk of default.
-High-yield bonds that have at least a BB or a B rating are sometimes referred to as speculative-grade bonds that have a businessman's risk.
-The lower credit rating is usually the result of deteriorating finances, because it's a new business that don't have a track record, or because the company has taken on a large amount of additional debt, such as occurs in a leveraged buyout.
+High-yield bonds, often called junk bonds, pay a higher interest rate than investment-grade bonds, reflecting their lower credit rating and greater risk of default.
+The yield spread above risk-free Treasuries is the risk premium to compensate investors for the increased risk of default.
+High-yield bonds with at least a BB or a B rating are sometimes called speculative-grade bonds.
+The lower credit rating is usually the result of deteriorating finances, because the economy is entering into a recession, because it's a new business that doesn't have a track record, or because the company has taken on a large amount of additional debt, such as occurs in a leveraged buyout.
 However, some subordinated debt of investment-grade issuers may also get a speculative-grade rating, due to the greater credit risk of junior bonds.

 Fallen Angels

-Fallen angels, sometimes referred to as special situations, are bonds that were issued with an investment-grade rating, but, because of the deteriorating finances of the company, the bonds were downgraded to a BB rating or less.
+Fallen angels, sometimes called special situations, are bonds that were issued with an investment-grade rating, but, because of the deteriorating finances of the company, the bonds were downgraded to a BB rating or less.
 Many of these companies are near bankruptcy or in default.
 The key to profiting from fallen angels is to determine the amount that could be recovered in a liquidation or reorganization.
+If the company is upgraded by a credit rating agency, then the prices of its bonds will increase.

 Prior to 1977, almost all junk bonds were fallen angels, because bonds were not issued with less than an investment-grade rating.

 Drexel Burnham Lambert pioneered the marketing of original-issue junk bonds.
 As junk bond traders, Drexel Burnham Lambert knew there was a market for fallen angels, so why wouldn't there be a market for original-issue junk.
 Although the issuers of original junk bonds must pay a higher yield than on investment-grade bonds, the yield was still lower than what many businesses had to pay for bank loans, if they could get a bank loan at all.
-Hence, many of these businesses, sometimes referred to as venture-capital situations, growth market or emerging market companies, were willing to issue original-issue junk bonds.
-In the hope of lowering the yield, these bonds were often sold with optimistic financial projections and a description of how it would be achieved—hence, the nickname, story bonds.
+Hence, many of these businesses, sometimes called venture-capital situations, growth market or emerging market companies, were willing to issue original-issue junk bonds.
+In the hope of lowering the yield, these bonds were often sold with optimistic financial projections and a description of how it would be achieved — hence, the nickname, story bonds.

 Leveraged Buyouts (LBOs)